IvS-KULeuven/cgse/README.md

 - `cgse-tools`: Tools for the `cgse` command.
 - `symetrie-hexapod`: The Symétrie Hexapod drivers.
 We put this in the generic folder because it is a generic device driver that can be used by different projects.
 - `keithley-tempcontrol`: The DAQ6510 data acquisition and logging multimeter from Keithley.
+- `lakeshore-tempcontrol`: The LakeShore Model 336 Temperature Controller.

 We have the following project specific packages:

 - `plato-spw`: The PLATO SpaceWire drivers.
 - `plato-fits`: The PLATO FITS plugins.
 - `plato-hdf5`: The PLATO HDF5 plugins.
+- `ariel-tcu`: The Telescope Control Unit for the ARIEL spacecraft

 # Installation